AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 First, change jobs or negotiate salary if your income is less than 700aud per week, non-negotiable, as this can invalidate everything else.
 Once it is over that, it is sufficient to optimize JS.

-The second most non-job characterstic improvement that you can make after your income is above 700$/wk is to live as close to work as possible.
+The second most non-job characteristic improvement that you can make after your income is above 700$/wk is to live as close to work as possible.
 The negative effect on this on job dissatisfaction is just as dramatic as the negative effects of low income.
 Ideally you are within 15 minutes of walking/cycling distance.
 Weigh distance over transport mode.

 You might be slightly happier working part-time than full-time, but only if it doesn't negatively affect your income too much.
 If you can find a work situation in a job that you fits all the other criteria, is close to work, and still pays well whilst allowing you to work part-time, you should definitely experiment with it as a means of improving your JS.